 What exactly is a PLU label?
-Why is it useful?
+What is their use, and what are they made of?
 What do the numbers on the label mean?
-What are they made of?
 This article answers these questions and more.

 What Is a PLU Label?

-PLU (Price Look Up) codes are a numerical system that identify a specific fruit or vegetable.
+PLU (Price Look-Up) codes are a numerical system that identifies a specific fruit or vegetable.
 These codes have been used since 1990 and are administered by the International Federation for Produce Standards (IFPS).

 Why Are PLU Labels Useful?

 PLU codes found on fruits and vegetables allow you to:

 - have better inventory control,